sap-tutorials/Tutorials/tutorials/hana-configure/hana-configure.md

 ---
-title: HANA 101 - Getting Started, and connecting the Web Workbench
+title: Getting started with SAP HANA and connecting the Web Workbench
-description: Access your first data in a native HANA Application.
+description: Access your first data in a native SAP HANA Application.
-tags: [tutorial:product/sapHana, tutorial:product/hana_studio, tutorial:product/hcp, tutorial:product/hcp_web_workbench, tutorial:technology/sql, tutorial:interest/bigData, tutorial:interest/gettingstarted]
+tags: [ products>sap-hana, products>sap-hana-studio, products>sap-hana-cloud-platform, topic>sql, topic>big-data, tutorial>beginner]
 ---
 ## Prerequisites
 [How to create an SAP HANA Developer Edition in the Cloud](http://go.sap.com/developer/tutorials/hana-setup-cloud.html)